akazukin5151/koneko/README.md

     p -- view previous image in post (same as above) d -- download this image
-    o -- open pixiv post in browser h -- show this help
+    o -- open pixiv post in browser f -- show this image in full resolution

+    h -- show keybindings
+    m -- show this manual
     q -- quit (with confirmation)
 ```